Arnellou/book-s-rating/README.md

 ### Background and Data
 The different machine learning models are based on the Goodreads database which can be found at the following address: https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home.
 The database contains 11127 books and 11 features for each book.
 The original data contains 4 rows with extra columns; this is due to an extra separator (;) between the authors ‘names. the cleaned dataset has been uploaded to our GitHub here https://github.com/hassnabdl/PythonLabsProjectS23.git .
+To explore this project please download the dataset (books.csv) and the python notebook

 ### Usage
 Insert information about a book.
 Get a prediction of his average rating.